-2.3 Lifecycle emission of hybrid vehicles
+2.3 Lifecycle emissions of hybrid vehicles

 As described in section 1.2, HEVs and PHEVs were included in the T&E LCA model.
-The results show that the HEV powertrain used in a medium-sized car only achieved a 21% reduction in LCA emission compared to a petrol equivalent.
-For large and executive categories, the reductions are 23% and 16% respectively.
-Regarding PHEVs25, their improvements compared to petrol cars are limited to 26% for medium cars (32% for large vehicles and 25% for executive vehicles).
-This shows that the lifecycle emissions of an average HEV and PHEV are much closer to conventional petrol engines and falls short of emission reduction from BEVs.
-For instance, PHEVs have 2.4 times larger lifecycle emissions than BEVs for medium cars.
+The results show that the HEV powertrain used in a medium-sized car solely achieved a 21% reduction in LCA emissions compared to its petrol equivalent.
+For large and executive categories, the reductions are 23% and 16%22 respectively.
+Regarding PHEVs23, their improvements compared to petrol cars are limited to 26% for medium cars (32% for large vehicles and 25% for executive vehicles).
+This shows that the lifecycle emissions of an average HEV and PHEV are much closer to conventional petrol engines and fall short of the emissions reduction achieved in BEVs.
+For instance, PHEVs have 2.4 times larger lifecycle emissions than BEVs for medium-sized cars.